ExamMastery/cysa-course-labs/README.md

 2. Open the Labs folder.
 3. Follow the instructions in each lab’s README.

-▶️ Watch the Full Course along with doing labs [Subscribe to Exam Mastery](https://www.youtube.com/@ITExamMastery) for free Courses on your favorite certs
+▶️ Watch the Full Course along with doing labs.
+[Subscribe to Exam Mastery](https://www.youtube.com/@ITExamMastery) for free Courses on your favorite certs

 This CompTIA CySA+ (CS0-003) course is designed for anyone preparing for the exam and building real-world cybersecurity analyst skills.